AliMurtuza123/PhotoMessage/README.md

 # PhotoMessage
 Photo Message is a Progressive Web Application which uses google workbox.
 It is an messaging app where users send messages with photo.
-Service worker files are built using sw_build.js file which uses workbox-build to dynamically create service worker files
+Service worker files are built using sw_build.js file which uses workbox-build to dynamically create service worker files.
+I am using workbox via cdn

 ## App Dependencies
 ### yarn